Amalgamation and Symmetry: From Local to Global Consistency in The Finite: Amalgamation patterns and their realisations

 We note that coherence as defined in~(i) is equivalent to the condition that any composition $\rho_w$ along a walk $w$ that loops at site $s$ is a restriction of the identity $\rho_{\lambda_s} = \mathrm{id}_{A_s}$ on $A_s$.
-It is also equivalent to the condition that the union of the bijections induced along any two walks between the same sites is again a bijection (but, unlike the case of strong coherence, not necessarily a partial isomorphisms).
+It is also equivalent to the condition that the union of the bijections induced along any two walks between the same sites is again a bijection (but, unlike the case of strong coherence, not necessarily a partial isomorphism).

 Strong coherence may be viewed as a confluence property for compositions along different walks linking the same sites; it in particular implies coherence.
 Simplicity will be of technical interest later.
-It is clear that these notions impose non-trivial structural constraints on an amalgamation pattern.
+It is clear that these notions impose non-trivial structural constraints on amalgamation patterns.

 \bE We may regard $\I$ itself as an amalgamation pattern $\I/\I$ (the minimal one over $\I$) in the natural manner, with $S$ partitioned into singleton sets $\{ s\}$ and singleton maps $\rho_e \colon \iota_1(e) \mapsto \iota_2(e)$ for $e \in E$.
 For any walk $w = e_1\cdots e_n$ from $s = \iota_1(e_1)$ to $s' = \iota_2(e_n)$ in $\I$, the composition $\rho_w$ precisely maps $s$ to $s'$.
 This amalgamation pattern satisfies coherence, simplicity and strong coherence.